T-M-P-0/SoftwareDeployment/Lab4/README.md

   * File name: wordpress-deployment.yaml
 * MySQL
   * Mounts PersistenVolume at /var/lib/mysql
-  * The password which we set in the screts of the `kustomization.yaml` will be replaces by the environment variable `MYSQL_ROOT_PASSWORD`
+  * The password which we set in the secrets of the `kustomization.yaml` will be replaces by the environment variable `MYSQL_ROOT_PASSWORD`
   * File name: mysql-deployment.yaml